 But if South Carolina ever does legalize online gambling, it would look a whole lot different.

 A state Gaming Commission would almost certainly be created to license operators, keep casino games fair, and make sure payouts are safe.
-You’d also see real protections for South Carolina players.
-You know… things like deposit limits, self-exclusion tools, and actual customer support.
+You’d also see real protections for South Carolina players (e.g., deposit limits, self-exclusion tools, and reliable customer support).

 Until that happens, offshore gambling sites are basically just a roll of the dice.
 Sometimes, it works out for you.
 Other times, it doesn’t.